-General Washington was the leader of the colony troops, or Patriot troops.
+General Washington was the leader of the colony troops or Patriot troops.
 These men were not trained well, did not have good weapons, and were outnumbered.
 However, because of George Washington’s brilliant plans and the help of the French, the Patriots defeated the British in 1781, making the colonies independent.

 George Washington and the Constitution

-Afterwards, the country was governed under the Articles of Confederation, but it was not good enough as a country.
+Afterward, the country was governed under the Articles of Confederation, but it was not good enough as a country.
 George Washington presided over the Constitutional Convention in 1787 in Philadelphia, where the Constitution was written.
 It was then ratified the next year and went into effect in 1789.

 George Washington as President

 George Washington was voted to be the first President by electors in early 1789 as well as in 1792.
 Both of these votes were unanimous.
 He did not want to be President for a third term because he felt that it would be giving him too much power.
-During his presidency, the Bill of Rights was added into the Constitution.
+During his presidency, the Bill of Rights was added to the Constitution.